Taking Fire Safety Seriously continued...

 Home Safety: Prevent Choking and Suffocation

-Children under the age of 5 are most at risk for these injuries.
+Choking is the third leading cause of unintentional injury and death in children under age 1.
 Sixty percent of nonfatal choking episodes that wind up in emergency departments are related to food (and 20% of these are related to candy).

 Keep children safe with strategies such as these: